cityofaustin/projects/_projects/mayors-blockchain-challenge/about/scenarios.md

 * Get more complete and accurate health information from individuals and other service providers.
 * Compile and manage complex combinations of records that individuals must submit to receive services.
 * If approved by the individual, provide important records to other service providers almost seamlessly.

+**We’ll consider the Challenge a success if the solutions we create together:**

+* Provide easier access to homeless services
+* Enable people who are experiencing homelessness to control their own records
+* Can manage complex combinations of documents
+* Connect currently disconnected sources and providers, and
+* Provide seamless access to records

 ### Our Goals for the Weekend
 Here are the four goals for the Challenge weekend: